Textualize/textual/docs/guide/workers.md

 If you need the return value you can call [worker.wait][textual.worker.Worker.wait] which is a coroutine that will wait for the work to complete.
 But note that if you do this in a message handler it will also prevent the widget from updating until the worker returns.
-Often a better approach is to handle [worker events](#worker-events).
+Often a better approach is to handle [worker events](#worker-events) which will notify your app when a worker completes, and the return value is available without waiting.

 ### Cancelling workers

 You can cancel a worker at any time before it is finished by calling [Worker.cancel][textual.worker.Worker.cancel].
-This will raise an [asyncio.CancelledError] within the coroutine, and should cause it to exit prematurely.
+This will raise an [CancelledError][asyncio.CancelledError] within the coroutine, and should cause it to exit prematurely.

+### Worker errors

+The default behavior when a worker encounters an exception is to exit the app and display the traceback in the terminal.
+You can also create workers which will *not* immediately exit on exception, by setting `exit_on_error=True` on the call to `run_worker` or the `@work` decorator.

 ### Worker lifetime

 Workers are managed by a single [WorkerManager][textual._worker_manager.WorkerManager] instance, which you can access via `app.workers`.
-This is a container like object which you can iterator over to sett all your currently active tasks.
+This is a container-like object which you iterator over to see your active workers.

 Workers are tied to the DOM node (widget, screen, or app) where they are created.
 This means that if you remove the widget or pop the screen when they are created, then the tasks will be cleaned up automatically.
 Similarly if you exit the app, any running tasks will be cancelled.

-Worker objects have a `state` attribute which will contain a [WorkerState][textual.worker.WorkerState] enumeration, which indicates what the worker is doing at any given time.
+Worker objects have a `state` attribute which will contain a [WorkerState][textual.worker.WorkerState] enumeration that indicates what the worker is doing at any given time.
 The `state` attribute will contain one of the following values: